Lee Hae-in (figure skater)

-She is also a two-time champion on the ISU Junior Grand Prix series (2019 JGP Latvia, 2019 JGP Croatia).

-Career
+In the 2022–23 skating season, Lee became the second South Korean woman to win a World Championship medal, as well as the second to be the Four Continents champion, and led South Korea to its first podium at the World Team Trophy.

+Early life and education

-Lee Hae-in was born on 16 April 2005 in Daejeon, South Korea, and began learning to skate in 2013.
+Lee was born in Yuseong-gu, Daejeon, South Korea.
+She has a sister who is four years older than her.

+She practiced rhythmic gymnastics as a child before ultimately switching to figure skating.
+Lee also attended Yangjin Elementary School and transferred from Bangbae Middle School to Hangang Middle School.
+She graduated from Sehwa Girls' High School in Seoul and is currently attending Korea University, studying International Sports Studies.

+She has a pet cat named Jenny.

+Competitive career

+Lee started skating in 2013 after watching an All That Skate show that was headlined by her figure skating idol, Yuna Kim.
+Lee also stated that her fascination with the sparkly costumes she would see skaters perform in also factored into her decision to become a figure skater.

+Junior career

 2017–2018 season

 In January 2018, at the 2018 senior South Korean Championships, Lee was 9th.

-2018–2019 season
+2018–2019 season: Junior international debut

 In the 2018–2019 season, she debuted in the ISU Junior Grand Prix series.
 In January 2019, at the 2019 senior South Korean Championships, she won the bronze medal (behind You Young and Lim Eun-soo).
 In March 2019, Lee (along with You Young) represented South Korea at the 2019 World Junior Championships in Zagreb, Croatia.
-She ranked 14th in the short, which put her in only the third-to-last warm-up group for the free skate.
-In the free, she placed 7th, rising to 8th overall.
+She ranked fourteenth in the short, which put her in only the third-to-last warm-up group for the free skate.
+In the free, she placed seventh, rising to eighth overall.